SwanseaU-TTW/CSCM59/coursework/coursework.md

 # Description of Task

-You're working for a startup in one of the hottest new areas: social network and open banking-based budgeting apps (ooo, ahh).
-You're responsible for designing the database to manage all user data.
-After asking around and reading documentation you have the following entities:
+Student progress through a curriculum

+With the University's switch over from Blackboard to Canvas, let's try implementing our own.
+Maybe we can make it better :) One thing our system will focus on, though is analytics rather than being a fancy content management system.

+# Entities

+You'll need to support the following entities:

+* To make things a bit easier (and for legal reasons) every university will have a completely separate database.
-* The database needs to track users who log into the system.
-Each user will have a user name, preferred name, password, email, last login date and time, creation date and time, birthday (for presents!), and phone number (for resets!)
+* The database needs to track students who log into the system.
+Each user will have a user name, first name, last name, student number, password, email, last login date and time, creation date and time, and phone number (for resets!)
-* Each transaction has an associated bank account, merchant, category, description, transaction date, clearing date, and amount
-* Each user can define their own set of categories for the transactions, but new users have 4 by default: pets, kids, bills, and food
-* A bank account has an associated bank branch, nickname (user-defined), and account number.
-You should also track when the last time the account was updated.
-* Bank accounts can be one of several types: current, savings, loan
-* Several users can be linked to a single bank account (e.g. joint accounts)
-* A bank branch belongs to a particular bank.
-Each branch has its own sort code and address (street, city, postal code).
-* A bank has a name and headquarters address (street, city, postal code)
-* One of the branches is called the *central branch*.
-Each bank has exactly 1 but otherwise this is just like a regular branch.
-* The ops team would like you to record any errors when updating an account with the message, account, and date/time of error
-* Transaction amounts may either be debits or credits: debits are transactions where money leaves the account (e.g. grocery bill) and credits are where money comes in (e.g. salary).
-* The clearing date must be later or on the day of the transaction date
-* An account can only belong to one user unless it's a joint account in which case it can belong to two users
+* Students have a student number and preferred name.
+* We only need to support 3 year bachelor programs (no masters, not part time, etc).
+This is to simplify the amount of data you need to enter.
+* The student number is and always will be unique and is assigned by an administrator in the university.
+* There are a number of modules offered by the university.
+Each module has a name, academic year (i.e. 1st year, masters, etc), and code
+* There are 2 semesters per year
+* Each student is assigned to one course.
+To keep things simple, students cannot change courses.
+A course is a set of modules.
+To reduce the number of modules, assume a course only offers 2 modules per lecture.
+* For each semester, for each module, we need to store a lecturer name
+* We need to store marks!
+Marks are integers between 0 and 100.
+Each student, for each module, for each semester, will receive a mark at the end.
+If the student doesn't complete the module by the end of the semester then they'll get a 0.
+* During the semester no grades are entered

+# Instructions

 Design, build and populate a database in at least 3NF.
-No tables should allow null values, and you should use the fewest tables possible.
-Then interrogate your database to ascertain the answers to the following questions:
+In general, tables should not allow null values, and you should use the fewest tables possible.
+Then interrogate your database to ascertain the answers to the following
+questions:

 1. Show the name and number of columns for all your tables.
 2. Show the attribute names and types for all your your tables, and the primary and foreign keys.
-3. What integrity constraints are there for any one of your tables?
+3. What integrity constraints are there for each of your tables?
-4. What is the current balance for each account in the database
-5. How many branches do each of the banks have in the database?
-6. How many accounts do each of the banks have in the database?
-7. Which user has the highest net worth?
-Net worth is your total assets (current and savings) minus total liabilities (loans).
-8. What is the discrepancy in net worth between joint account holders?
-9. For each user, what category has the highest spending?
+4. What students are enrolled in my lecures?
+Create a view called `enrollment` with columns `lecturer`, `module_code`, `student_id`, and `student_name`.
+   `student_name` is a combination of the first and last name.
+This should only contain lectures that are in progress.
+5. For each student in the module, it would be good to get some statistics on past student performance.
+Create a view called `past_performance` with columns `module_code`, `past_module_code`, `mark_average`, `mark_variance`, `mark_high`, `mark_low`, `num_students`
+6. For a single module in a semester, show the average, variance, and number of students.
+Create a view called `module_performance` with columns `module_code`, `module_name`, `mark_average`, `mark_variance`, `mark_high`, `mark_low`, `num_students`.
+7. We need a query for the final degree qualification.
+So, for each student who's completed 3 years of study, show the average grade from all modules over the last 2 years.
+Create a view called `degree_qualification` which only contains students who completed 3 years of study.
+It needs columns `student_id`, `student_name`, and `final_mark` which is the above mentioned average.

 Do not spend hours putting large amounts of data into your database.
 Satisfy your self with sufficient data to interrogate sensibly.

+Where these questions ask you to create a view.
+Please be precise!
+Do not change the table or column names and make sure you have only those columns.

 # Submission

+When you have finished interrogating your database put the results into a 3 files:

+* The sql code to create and populate the database as a single text file.
-When you have finished interrogating your database put the results into a file.
-Put the session (i.e. the executed SQL statements and the results obtained) into a text file.
-Draw a Functional Dependency diagram for each table.
+* Put the session (i.e. the executed SQL statements and the results obtained) into a text sql file.
+For questions 4--7 you can likely just select from the view you created.
+* Draw a Functional Dependency diagram for each table.
 This can be drawn freehand if you wish but you must then scan it into a pdf file before submitting.
 I will not accept hardcopies.
-Consider using a free drawing package for Windows here:
+Consider using a free drawing package for Windows here: <http://dia-installer.de/>.

-<http://dia-installer.de/>.
-Zip both files into a single zipped folder and
+Zip all files into a single zipped folder and submit that to Canvas in the usual way.
-submit that to Blackboard in the usual way.
-Please note I do not want the SQL code for creating and populating the database, just for the interrogation.
 Late submission will be awarded 0%, in line with University guidelines.

 # Marking

-Marks will be awarded according to the marking rubric on Blackboard.
-Under normal circumstances all course works will be marked by 3rd January, 2020.
+Marks will be awarded according to the marking rubric on Canvas.
+Under normal circumstances all course works will be marked by 3rd January, 2021.
 Course works are usually marked more quickly than this.

 # Feedback

 All individual feedback will be contained in the marking rubric notes.
-In addition I will place a generic feedback file on Blackboard.

 # Unfair Practice